Tre'Quan Smith

-Tre'Quan Smith (born January 7, 1996) is an American professional football wide receiver.
-He has previously played in the NFL for the New Orleans Saints and Denver Broncos.
-He played college football at UCF.
+Tre'Quan Smith (born January 7, 1996) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the UCF Knights and was selected by the New Orleans Saints in the third round of the 2018 NFL draft.
+Smith has also played for the Denver Broncos and Detroit Lions.

 Early life

 Smith attended Village Academy High School in Delray Beach, Florida.
 He did not start playing football until his freshman year in high school.
-He committed to the University of Central Florida (UCF) to play college football.
+Smith committed to the University of Central Florida (UCF) to play college football.

 College career

 Smith attended and played at UCF from 2014 to 2017.
-During his collegiate career, he had 168 receptions for 2,748 yards and 22 touchdowns.
+During his collegiate career, Smith had 168 receptions for 2,748 yards and 22 touchdowns.
 After his junior season, he entered the 2018 NFL draft.
-He played in the 2018 Senior Bowl.
+Smith played in the 2018 Senior Bowl.